• Skip to primary navigation

 • 1 medium brown/yellow onion

-• 1-2 teaspoon sea salt See Note 2 and 3
+• 1-2 teaspoon sea salt/cooking salt See Note 2

 Instructions

-• In a large pan or wok, heat the oil on a low heat and add your paste.
+• In a large pan or wok, heat the oil on a low heat and add the paste.
+Stir well to avoid the paste sticking and burning.
+Scrape down the sides of the pan frequently.

 Notes

-2. Ensure you use cooking salt or coarse sea salt, as regular table salt may contain caking agents and is much stronger.
+2. Salt: ensure you use cooking salt or coarse sea salt, as regular table salt may contain anti-caking agents.

-5. Please note, the nutritional information is based on the entire recipe, which yields approximately 2 cups (500ml).
+6. Nutritional information: please note, the nutritional information is based on the entire recipe, which yields approximately 2 cups (500 ml).

 Nutrition Estimate: